Salaamun alaykum, dear readers!

 Mathematical Proofs

 Now it’s time to shine a light on other proofs of Rashad’s messengership.
-The identity of the Messenger of the Covenant is not only given explicit mention, but also encoded with the 19-based system, and the facts below are derived from Rashad’s Appendix 2 and Appendix 26 in his translation of the Quran.
+The identity of the Messenger of the Covenant is not only provided in the Quran, but also encoded with the 19-based system, and the facts below are derived from Rashad’s Appendix 2 and Appendix 26 in his translation of the Quran.

 Note that for any calculation that involves Surah 9, verses 128-129 were not included because they are false verses.
 If they were included in the calculations presented below, those calculations would be invalid.